brentp/rare-disease-wf/README.md

  1. Output high-quality calls from [slivar](https://github.com/brentp/slivar) for recessive, dominant, x-linked, compound-het and other inheritance modes.

+And the key output will be in: `results-rare-disease/slivar.candidates.tsv` which is something one can easily view in excel or other spreadsheet software.

 In coming releases, this will:

  1. Provide pre-made IGV outputs for each candidate.